airvlab/cathsim/README.md

 ## License

-Please feel free to copy, distribute, display, perform or remix our work but for non-commercial porposes only.
+Please feel free to copy, distribute, display, perform or remix our work but for non-commercial purposes only.

 ## Citation